valkey-io/valkey-doc/docs/management/security/_index.md

 Unfortunately, many users fail to protect Valkey instances from being accessed from external networks.
 Many instances are simply left exposed on the internet with public IPs.
-PLEASE-REVIEW{Since version 3.2.0,} Valkey enters a special mode called **protected mode** when it is executed with the default configuration (binding all the interfaces) and without any password in order to access it.
+Valkey enters a special mode called **protected mode** when it is executed with the default configuration (binding all the interfaces) and without any password in order to access it.
 In this mode, Valkey only replies to queries from the loopback interfaces, and replies to clients connecting from other